-Appendix - Comments on Appendix 1 of the EFRAG draft comment letter including responses to the questions in the Invitation to comment of the IASB Exposure Draft Severe Hyperinflation - Proposed amendments to IFRS 1
+Appendix - Responses to the questions in the Invitation to comment of the IASB Exposure Draft Severe Hyperinflation - Proposed amendments to IFRS 1

 Appendix 1

 Question 1

 The Board proposes adding an exemption to IFRS 1 that an entity can apply at the date of transition to IFRSs after being subject to severe hyperinflation.
 This exemption would allow an entity to measure assets and liabilities at fair value and use that fair value as the deemed cost of those assets and liabilities in the opening IFRS statement of financial position.